Cathy347Le/React-Task-App/README.md

 - Reuse button component and create methods handleDeleteAllTask and onDeleteAllTask
 - Console.log method to check plumbing
 - update handleDeleteAllTask to clear all the tasks `setTasks(tasks.length === 0);`

+#### Routing

+- Install react-router old version , not v6 `npm i react-router-dom@5.2.0`
+- Add a NavBar in the header component